Business failures on pause as the global emergency continues

 Overview of Global Payment Trends

-This Global Bankruptcy Report covers bankruptcy data from 45 markets and covers two new markets: Colombia and India.
-The following World Wide Network members contributed with their local bankruptcy data, to allow the creation of this report: Altares, Bisnode, CIAL Dun & Bradstreet, CRIF, D&B Hong Kong, D&B India, D&B Indonesia, D&B Israel, D&B Singapore, D&B Taiwan, D&B Thailand, Dun & Bradstreet US/Canada, D&B UK, Huaxia D&B China, ICAP, , Informa, Interfax, Nice D&B and TSR.
+This Global Bankruptcy Report covers bankruptcy data from 36 markets.
+The following World Wide Network members contributed with their local bankruptcy data, to allow the creation of this report: Altares, Bisnode, CIAL Dun & Bradstreet, CRIF, D&B Hong Kong, D&B India, D&B Indonesia, D&B Israel, D&B SAME, D&B Singapore, D&B Taiwan, D&B Thailand, Dun & Bradstreet US/ Canada, D&B UK, Huaxia D&B China, ICAP, Illion, Informa, Interfax, Nice D&B, and TSR.

 The data compiled has been analysed and edited by Dun & Bradstreet’s Country Insight team of experienced economists.